CristianaLazar/mlops-bird-classification-project/reports/README.md

 In our bird classification project, we leveraged various Google Cloud Platform (GCP) services, each serving a distinct role:

-1. **Vertex AI & Compute Engine**: Vertex AI service was crucial for building and training are model.
-Compute engine service for virtual machines for processing tasks and running backend services.
+1. **Vertex AI & Compute Engine**: Vertex AI service was crucial for building and training our model; while the Compute Engine service for VMs processed tasks and ran backend services.

 2. **Google Cloud Storage (Bucket)**: Served as our primary object storage solution, where we stored large datasets of bird images.

-3. **Cloud Logging**: A service for aggregating logs from services and VMs, aiding significantly in monitoring application activities.
+3. **Cloud Logging**: A service for aggregating logs from services and VMs, aiding in monitoring application activities.

-4. **Cloud Monitoring**: Provided real-time metrics, dashboards, and alerts, which were vital in tracking our application's performance and health.
+4. **Cloud Monitoring**: Provided real-time metrics, dashboards and alerts, which were vital in tracking our application's performance and health.

 5. **Container & Artifact Registry**: Registry was a key component in our CI/CD pipeline, managing our Docker images which were essential for automating the deployment process.

-6. **Cloud Build**: Automated our build, test, and deployment processes, enhancing our development workflow's efficiency.
+6. **Cloud Build**: Automated our build, test and deployment processes, enhancing our development workflow's efficiency.

 7. **Cloud Run**: Enabled us to deploy and manage containerized applications seamlessly on a fully managed serverless platform.

-8. **Cloud Triggers (Cloud Functions)**: Used for automatically initiating processes or workflows, model training in response to specific changes to the main branch.
+8. **Cloud Triggers (Cloud Functions)**: Used for automatically initiating processes or workflows, and model training in response to specific changes to the main branch.

 9. **Identity and Access Management (IAM)**: Managed user access, permissions and quotas.

 ### Question 18

 > **The backbone of GCP is the Compute engine.
-Explained how you made use of this service and what type of VMs**
+Explain how you made use of this service and what type of VMs**
 > **you used?**
 >
 > Answer: